coleifer/peewee/docs/peewee/database.rst

                                host='10.1.0.9', port=5432)

 Peewee provides advanced support for SQLite, Postgres and others via database-specific extension modules.
-To use the extended-functionality, import the appropriate database-specific module and use the database class provided:
+To use the extended functionality, import the appropriate database-specific module and use the database class provided:

 .. code-block:: python

-    from playhouse.sqlite_ext import SqliteExtDatabase

-    # Use SQLite (will register a REGEXP function and set busy timeout to 3s).
-    db = SqliteExtDatabase('/path/to/app.db', regexp_function=True, timeout=3,
-                           pragmas={'journal_mode': 'wal'})

     from playhouse.postgres_ext import PostgresqlExtDatabase

-    # Use Postgres (and register hstore extension).
+    # Use Postgres w/postgres-specific features.
-    db = PostgresqlExtDatabase('my_app', user='postgres', register_hstore=True)
+    db = PostgresqlExtDatabase('my_app', user='postgres')

 For more information on database extensions, see: